lkfink/lkfink.github.io/pages/teaching.md

 coming soon...

 ### <a name="current"></a>courses taught
-At the University of California Davis, I have been a teaching assistant for numerous courses. **Courses listed with a "D" indicate that I was responsible for designing, teaching, and grading my own discussion section.** Courses are organized below according to the department in which they were taught.
+At the University of California Davis, Lauren has been a teaching assistant for numerous courses. **Courses listed below with a "D" indicate that Lauren was responsible for designing, teaching, and grading her own discussion section.** Courses are organized below according to the department in which they were taught.

 **Dept. of Neurobiology, Physiology, & Behavior:**
 - Neurobiology - **D**